edwarddistel/yahoo-fantasy-baseball-reader/README.md

 - Usage
 - Yahoo's API docs

+If you want a more advanced tool, see my [Yahoo Fantasy Baseball Automater](https://github.com/edwarddistel/yahoo-fantasy-baseball-automater), which attepmts to start an optimal lineup for you based on your team vs the day's probably pitchers.

 Also, this is written in NodeJS.
 If you prefer PHP I have a primitive version of this in /php-version.

 ## Installation